anthroid/ttydump/README.md

 ## Notes

 * I have not tested extensively on any platforms other than macOS 10.12, macOS 10.14, and Ubuntu 18.04.
 Nonetheless, no special or OS-specific functionality is used (to my knowledge, other than the required platform-specific baud rate defines), and there are no dependencies outside of the standard C library, so it should hopefully compile and run.

-* If you find a problem on *one of the above platforms*, please report it.

 * The program uses an advisory lock mechanism, `flock()`, on the opened serial device, but unless this is also implemented in other utilities you are using (for example, `screen`), multiple processes may be able to open the device simultaneously, which can cause strange behavior.
 This is not unique to this utility.